 Prevent Winter Fuel Problems to Ensure Business Continuity

-As we enter not just the cold and wet winter months, the challenges are unfortunately heightened.
-It’s imperative that you are aware of any fuel related issues to ensure your sites remain operational.
+As we enter the cold and wet winter months, the challenges of fuel storage are unfortunately heightened.
+It’s imperative that you’re aware of any fuel related issues to ensure your sites remain operational.
 Our experts have provided some simple steps to help identify any environmental risks and safeguard your sites over the winter months.

 Invest in regular fuel tests and tank inspections

 Stored fuel is at an increased risk of contamination during the cold months from increased rainfall and lower temperatures.
 Testing fuel from the tank and conducting a full lab analysis can flag up any potential gremlins that could be hiding in your fuel stock.
-High water content in damp wintery conditions are common place in a fuel tank but spotting this early stops the potential growth of bugs and algae which can then cause engine failure by filter blocking.
+High water content in damp wintery conditions are commonplace in a fuel tank but spotting this early stops the potential growth of bugs and algae which can then cause engine failure by filter blocking.

 Regular fuel and tank maintenance has never been more important in ensuring business continuity.
 Professional fuel testing and tank inspections will detect any areas of your fuel system that pose a risk to your business, giving you complete peace of mind that this area of your business is protected.